mailpace/blog/content/blog/whats-an-spf-record.md

 Easy-peasy lemon squeezy!

-## Why don't you need to setup an SPF record with OhMySMTP?
+## Why don't you need to setup an SPF record with MailPace?

-The good news is that you don't need to know any of this or do anything to use OhMySMTP and have your emails pass SPF validation.
+The good news is that you don't need to know any of this or do anything to use MailPace and have your emails pass SPF validation.

 We set a specific header in the email called `Return-Path` with all emails sent through our email service.
-If you take a peek at a raw email sent over OhMySMTP you'll find that the return path ends in `@mailer.ohmysmtp.com`, and if you look this up in the DNS system, you'll find an SPF record that points to our server IP address.
+If you take a peek at a raw email sent over MailPace you'll find that the return path ends in `@mailer.mailpace.com`, and if you look this up in the DNS system, you'll find an SPF record that points to our server IP address.

 Luckily email clients accept the return path header as the source of the email, so SPF checks pass on all our emails. without our users needing to do anything.
-If you do want to set your own SPF and DMARC policies with OhMySMTP, you can enable (Advanced Verification)[https://docs.ohmysmtp.com/guide/verification#advanced-verification]
+If you do want to set your own SPF and DMARC policies with MailPace, you can enable (Advanced Verification)[https://docs.mailpace.com/guide/verification#advanced-verification]

 ## Other technologies and further reading